rhubba4863/startup/README.md

 - **HTML** - 2 HTML pages.
 1 for login (and possibly topic), and another for guessing items name.
 Giving the body and structure for both pages and their popups.
 - **CSS** - Appropriate styling on separate pages.
 Whitespace and difference of color included.
+- **Javascript** -  Controls the Trivia engine.
+Allowing user to login, view high scores, and and make a guess for the current picture.
-- **Javascript** -  XXXXXXXXXXXXXXXXXXXXX "Reactivity (e.g. What happens when a user presses a button)"
+XXXXXXXXXXXXXXXXXXXXX "Reactivity (e.g. What happens when a user presses a button)"
 - **React** - Gives login page, Trivia page, and React to combine components of each.
 - **Service** - Backend endpoints for:
    - logging in